Alejandro-SB/OptionTypes/README.md

     }
     ```
 - `Result<Unit, _>` feels weird, as you have to manually do `Result<Unit, _>.Ok(default)` or `Result<Unit, _>.Ok(new Unit())`.
 No workaround for this I'm afraid.
 - Early returns feel off.
-I would've loved to have something similar to [Rust's question mark](https://doc.rust-lang.org/rust-by-example/std/result/question_mark.html), but `Maybe.IsNone` and `Result.IsErr` are the closest things I could think of.
+I would've loved to have something similar to [Rust's question mark](https://doc.rust-lang.org/rust-by-example/std/result/question_mark.html), but `Option.IsSome` and `Result.IsErr` are the closest things I could think of.
 - The absence of `union types`/`discriminated unions`/`closed enums` make managing the different options underwhelming and unreliable if you are not careful.
 If you have a method like this:
 ```Csharp
 enum ProcessError